vettorefburana/Bayesian-Networks/README.md

 The code contained in this repository performs inference on coronary artery desease data using bayesian networks

-The code in bayesian_networks.R performs the following tasks:
+The code in bayesian_networks.Rmd performs the following tasks:

 1) Describe the dataset
 2) Identify a blacklist